oncomouse/call-me-maybe/Readme.md

 #### `unsafeGet` Method

+Get the value of a `Maybe` but will throw an error if called on `Maybe.Nothing`.

 ~~~
 unsafeGet :: Maybe f => f a ~> a
 ~~~

 #### `getOrElse` Method

+Called on a `Maybe` that contains a value with another value, return the value of the `Maybe` or the default value if the `Maybe` is `Maybe.Nothing`.

 ~~~
 getOrElse :: Maybe f => f a ~> a -> a